thradams/thradams.github.io/clang.md

 ```

 When a pointer qualified with auto is destroyed it calls
 the destructor of the pointed object.
+So in this case the user
+does not need to overload destroy and free the name.
+He also can
+do this, in this case just removing auto.

 ## if with initializer